Does Muscle or Fat Weigh More?

-A pound of fat is roughly the size of a small grapefruit; one pound of muscle is about the size of a tangerine.
-In terms of appearance in our bodies, muscle takes up less space under our skin than fat.
+So, what’s one pound of muscle vs fat?
+A pound of fat is roughly the size of a small grapefruit; whereas one pound of muscle is about the size of a tangerine.
+In terms of appearance in our bodies, one pound of muscle takes up less space under our skin than the same amount of fat.
 Multiply the size difference by ten pounds or more, and we see a dramatic effect on our physical appearance.

 Why The Scale Is Wrong

 As we've stated before, the scale is a terrible device for gauging how healthy or fit a person is.
-As we see in the above comparison, a 140lb woman who is mostly muscle will be much smaller in terms of physical size than a 140lb woman who has a large amount of fat due to the density of muscle vs. fat.
+As we see in the above comparison, a 140lb woman who is mostly muscle will be much smaller in terms of physical size than a 140lb woman who has a large amount of fat due to the density of pound of fat vs. muscle.
 We advocate putting the scale away and simply focusing on building muscle and lowering body fat through strength training and exercise.

 Fat Doesn't Become Muscle